Council Tax Reduction

 Alternative Council Tax Reduction scheme

 If your income or savings are too high to qualify for Council Tax Reduction, you might still be able to get help if you share your home with one or more other people who are on a low income.
 If you live with someone over 18 who is:

 - not paying you rent

 - on a low income

 then you might qualify for Alternative Council Tax Reduction based on their income.
-You can claim this online, or by calling us on 020 7361 3006, and asking for a form.
+You can claim this online on our page to Apply for Council Tax Reduction or by calling us on 020 7361 3006, and asking for a form.